The Crosley Radio Building in Cincinnati, Ohio was home to Crosley Radio, the largest manufacturer of table-top radios in the nation.

 Disappointed by the high prices of crystal set radios, which often cost over $100, Powel Crosley, Jr. purchased The ABC’s of Radio for 25¢ and assembled his own crystal radio receiver.
 2 The ease of assembly and the availability of affordable parts led Crosley to introduce his first low-priced, mass-produced radio, the Harko, in 1920.
 1 The unit was a success and within a year, Crosley had become the largest producer of radios in the nation.

-The Crosley Radio Corporation was founded in 1923 by Powel and his brother, Lewis, in a small brick structure along Arlington Street in Cincinnati.
+The Crosley Radio Corporation was founded in 1923 by Powel and his brother, Lewis, in a small brick structure along Arlington Street in Cincinnati before expanding to the former Victor Lamp Company factory at 3401 Colerain Avenue.
 2 The spread of low-cost radios was so great that the company soon became the largest radio manufacturer in the world.
-1 An addition to the plant was finished in 1926.
+1 A six-story addition to the plant was finished in 1926.

 A mammoth eight-story manufacturing plant was built adjacent to their original factory in 1929, where it outputted 2,000 radios per day, employing over 3,000.
 2 By 1930, Crosley had fallen to fifth place in terms of total sales due to increased competition.
 To diversify the product range, Crosley introduced the Crosley Icyball, the first refrigerator that operated without electricity, the first car radio, an airplane, and the first mass-produced electrically-based refrigerator.
 1